Pro Environment

 ProVeg advocates for sustainable and less resource-intensive food systems

 Ahead of UNEA 5.2, we would like to ask UNEP to join us in advocating for a shift towards more sustainable and less resource-intensive food systems.
 This would be of particular importance for countries from the Global North.
-UNEP could, for example, leverage agreements, such as an MoU with the European Union, and organise dedicated roundtables and events at COP27 in Sharm el-Sheikh, including a “Food Day”.
+UNEP could, for example, leverage agreements, such as an MoU with the European Union, and organize dedicated roundtables and events at COP27 in Sharm el-Sheik, including a “Food Day”.
 The following two actions could initiate such a shift:

 • Acknowledging the links between factory farms, environmental destruction, and the increased risks of zoonotic outbreaks.
 UNEP could establish an action plan to enable an end to industrial animal agriculture in regions with an excessive dependency on animal-based protein and accelerate a shift towards plant-sourced proteins.